Fancyssc/STEP/det/README.md

     mmdet == 3.1.0
     numpy == 1.26.4
 ```
-It is important to note that due to compatibility issues with mmseg, servers running CUDA 12.x may still encounter errors
-even if all package versions are aligned as recommended. **Therefore, we strongly recommend using a CUDA 11.x environment for optimal stability**.

 3. **Usage**
 - **model construction**: Create your model and place it under ```mmdet/models/[model_type]/```.